jerrytsengz/Sales-Data-Analytics/README.md

 ## About

-This project aims to increase the total company profit by 10%, leveraging product profitabilities and potentials for increased sales.
+This project aims to increase total company profit by 10% based on historical data through optimizing product profitability and maximizing sales potential.

 ## Insights and Recommendations